s-nikravesh/python-books/README.md

 - Python Essential Reference (Developer's Library) by David Beazley (4th Edition, 2009)
 - Data Structures and Algorithms in Python by Michael H. Goldwasser, Michael T. Goodrich, and Roberto Tamassia (2013)
 - Fluent Python Clear, Concise, and Effective Programming - Luciano Ramalho (2015)
+- The Python Book The Ultimate Guide to Coding with Python - Aaron Asadi